Program

 • Data Modelling

-Module 5 topics take the scholars beyond the science and show them how to talk about it for impact.
-The topics covered in this module are taught across locations and by various organizations, providing diverse insight.
+These topics take the scholars beyond the science and prepare them to talk about it for impact.
+This content is taught across locations and by various organizations, providing diverse insight.

 • Science Communication

-The scholars will learn the theoretical aspects of science communication.
+Through a two-day workshop, the scholars learn the theoretical aspects of science communication.
 Scholars are trained in different aspects of communication specific to their interests, including blog writing, social media, media training and videography.
-This course supports the science communication deliverable for the scholar’s independent learning project and presents significant opportunities for networking and mentorship.
+This supports the science communication deliverable for the scholar’s independent learning project and presents significant opportunities for networking and mentorship.

 • Presentation Skills Training